Politics

 Obala Authorities Draw Criticisms After Prohibiting SDF Rally

-The Social Democratic Front (SDF) postponed a political rally which was supposed to hold on Friday, May 23, in Obala, Centre Region, after the town’s municipal authorities prohibited the event from taking place.
+The Social Democratic Front (SDF) postponed a political rally which was supposed to be held on Friday, May 23, in Obala, Centre Region, after the town’s municipal authorities prohibited the event from taking place.

 In a communique on Saturday, May 24, the SDF said a new date for the rally would be communicated.

-The opposition party said the Obala authorities barred the rally from holding on the pretext that the host venue was “unavailable”.
+The opposition party claimed that the Obala authorities prohibited the rally on the grounds that the host venue was “unavailable”.

 SDF Condemns Rally Prohibition